yt-dlp/yt-dlp/README.md

     --download-archive FILE          Download only videos not listed in the archive file.
 Record the IDs of all downloaded videos in it.
-    --break-on-existing              Stop the download process after attempting to download a file that's in the archive.
+    --break-on-existing              Stop the download process when encountering a file that's in the archive.
+    --break-on-reject                Stop the download process when encountering a file that has been filtered out.
     --no-download-archive            Do not use archive file (default) --include-ads                    Download advertisements as well
                                      (experimental)